criipto/samples/Signing/node-express/README.md

   Your client ID and secret will be available on your [Criipto Dashboard](https://dashboard.criipto.com/) after you [register your signatures application](https://docs.criipto.com/signatures/getting-started/register-application/).

 - `npm install` && `npm start`

-### Project structure

-- `mutations` and `queries` folders contain GraphQL mutations and queries used in the app
-- `generated` folder contains generated types for operations
-- `criipto-operations.ts` contains API calls to Criipto Signatures API

 ### Notes